 The Sony WF-SP800N’s integrated microphone has satisfactory recording quality.
-Your voice should sound natural and mostly free of distortion, but some listeners may hear your voice as being thin and a little muffled.
+Your voice should sound natural and mostly free of distortion, but your voice seems thin and a little muffled.

 The Sony WF-SP800N’s have okay Bluetooth connectivity.
-They support Bluetooth 5.0, but not multi-device or NFC pairing.
-Their latency on PC is too high for them to be suitable for watching movies or gaming.
-There’s substantially less audio lag on iOS and Android mobile devices, but most users may still find latency a little too high to watch videos while wearing them.
-That said, apps compensate for this lag with differing levels of efficiency, so your mileage in the real world may vary.
+They support Bluetooth 5.0 but not multi-device or NFC pairing.
+Also, their latency with PCs is too high for them to be suitable for watching movies or gaming.
+There’s substantially less audio lag on iOS and Android mobile devices, but you may still notice some latency while streaming video on your phone.
+That said, some apps seem to compensate for latency, so your mileage in the real world may vary.

-The Sony WF-SP800N are truly wireless headphones and thus can't be used wired.
-They do come with a USB-C charging cable to recharge their case, though it should be noted that this cable is very short.
+The Sony WF-SP800N are truly wireless headphones and can't be used wired.
+They come with a very short USB-C to USB-A cable for charging their case.

-These headphones are Bluetooth-only and aren’t compatible with PS4 consoles.
-While they can connect to Bluetooth-enabled PCs, their audio latency is too high for them to be suitable for gaming.
+The Sony WF-SP800N are compatible with Bluetooth-enabled PCs.
+However, their latency is likely too high to be suitable for gaming.